 It may be that the system is peculiarly adapted to police operations in great cities, but it must do much to undermine the old practice of keeping journalists completely in the dark respecting events of an absorbing nature.

-Although he wasn't actually a member of the Metropolitan Police when the Jack the Ripper murders occurred in 1888, he did join the force just prior to the murder of Alice McKenzie (July, 1889) and so he was actively involved in the investigation into her murder, as well as the investigations into the murders of the Pinchin Street torso victim and Frances Coles, which took in September, 1889 and February, 1891 respectively.
+Although he wasn't actually a member of the Metropolitan Police when the Jack the Ripper murders occurred in 1888, he did join the force just prior to the murder of Alice McKenzie (July, 1889) and so he was actively involved in the investigation into her murder, as well as the investigations into the murders of the Pinchin Street torso victim and Frances Coles, which took place in September, 1889 and February, 1891 respectively.

 He would later tell the Daily Mail that the greatest regret of his life was that he had joined the force six months after Jack the Ripper had committed suicide.